• Skip to primary navigation

 If you liked this recipe give it a star review.
 Also, tell me in the comments below, how did this turn out for you!
 And don’t forget to share your creations with me on Instagram at #greedyeatsblog Also follow me on Pinterest and Facebook!

-Sweetened Condensed Milk using three simple ingredients.
+Condensed Milk Recipe using three simple ingredients.
 It's texture is super creamy and thick.
 This stuff tastes just like milky caramelized sugar!

 Print Pin Rate